MoinSebi/gfa2bin/README.md

 | 4    | 2        | 0        | 10       | a#1#Chr1 |
 | 2    | 2        | -1       | 10       | a#1#Chr1 |
 | 5    | 5        | -1       | 15       | a#1#Chr1 |
 Comment: Distance is the distance between the input node and the reference node in base pairs.
 Position is the position of the reference node in the reference path.
-Distance of -1 means that the node is a reference node and 0 means that the node is one node away from the reference node (no nodes, bp in between).
+Distance of -1 means that the node is presence in the reference, and 0 interprets that the node is one node away from the reference node (no nodes (bp) inbetween).

 ### Nearest node

-Return the closest reference-node in resprect to the input node.
-A reference node is the clostest node which can be found on any given reference path.
-The result does additionally return reference position of this node, An example is shown shown below.
+Linking nodes to the closest node of a reference path.
+Requested node must be part of any other path.
+A reference node is the closest node which can be found on any given reference path.
+The result does additionally return reference position of this node, An example is shown below.

 #### Example usage
 ````text